adelatanca/CometsWeb3/README.md

 #### 4. send-spl-tokens.ts
 Transfers a specified amount of a custom token between two wallets.
 Initiates the transfer and provides a link to view the transaction on an explorer.

+## 5. Solana NFT project
+This project demonstrates how to create and update an NFT on the Solana blockchain using the Metaplex JavaScript SDK.

+### Features:
+> Upload Metadata: Uploads image and metadata to decentralized storage.

+> Create NFT: Mints a new NFT with the uploaded metadata.

+> Update NFT: Updates the metadata of an existing NFT.

 - - -